osintbuddy/osintbuddy/frontend/src/routes/docs/pages/intro/getting-started.md

 {% quick-links %}

-{% quick-link title="Plugin System" icon="plug" href="/docs/plugin-system" description="Learn how to build powerful plugins that can pull from any data source." /%}
+{% quick-link title="The Entity Plugin System" icon="plug" href="/docs/plugin-system" description="Learn how to build powerful plugins that can pull from any data source." /%}

-{% quick-link title="OSINTBuddy Membership" icon="coin" href="https://opencollective.com/openinfolabs/projects/osintbuddy#contribute" description="Join the OSINTBuddy community to support my coffee habit" /%}
+{% quick-link title="Contributing your Time" icon="hourglass" href="/docs/how-to-contribute" description="Learn about how you can contribute to the OSINTBuddy project to help move us along" /%}

 {% /quick-links %}